 As you recover from a cold (or any illness!), getting enough protein is key—protein helps build white blood cells.
 Enter: lentils.
 Lentils are packed with protein and fiber, aiding in immune support and satiation.
 This coconut curry red lentil soup is a house favorite.
 It’s made completely in one pot, so clean-up is a breeze.
 Store leftovers in the freezer for when you need a cold-busting soup.

 Despite its color, this soup is anything but bland.
-Including plenty of spices, herbs, and flavor-boosters like onions and garlic, there’s a depth of flavor to make it extra satisfying.
+Including plenty of spices and herbs, there’s a depth of flavor to make it extra satisfying.
 Plus, you’ll find ginger known for its warm spiciness and its myriad therapeutic benefits, including being a powerful antioxidant.
-Since this is a blended soup, you can just give all the ingredients the roughest chop—perfect when you’re feeling under the weather.
+Since this is a blended soup, you can just give all the ingredients the roughest chop.
+The perfect low-maintenance soup for when you’re feeling under the weather.

 The stock for this soup is ridiculously flavorful and slurp-worthy.
 Plus, it’s packed with nutrients from veggies like mushrooms, okra, and butternut squash.
 You could leave out the chicken drumstick and make this a delicious veg soup, too.
 The cilantro helps with natural detoxification, a beneficial boost when you’re sick.